 - Despite strong viewing figures in the UK, the TV Movie struggled in the US as it went up opposite Roseanne and Fox ultimately did not option a series.
 McGann would return to the role for Big Finish in 2001, and would later get the chance to film a regeneration scene in 2013 as part of the build-up to The Day of the Doctor.

-- Actors who auditioned for the part of the Doctor included Rowan Atkinson (played the Doctor in the Comic Relief parody The Curse of Fatal Death), Paul McGann’s brother Mark, Anthony Head (School Reunion), John Sessions (Mummy on the Orient Express) and Tim McInnery (Planet of the Ood).
+- Actors who auditioned for the part of the Doctor included Rowan Atkinson (who played the Doctor in the Comic Relief parody The Curse of Fatal Death), Paul McGann’s brother Mark, Anthony Head (School Reunion), John Sessions (Mummy on the Orient Express) and Tim McInnery (Planet of the Ood).

 - Both Christopher Eccleston and Peter Capaldi were invited to audition for the part of the Doctor, however, both declined the opportunity.
 Both actors would play incarnations of the Doctor in the revived series.